jaredpalmer/formik/website/versioned_docs/version-2.0.1/tutorial.md

 ## The Basics

-We're going to start with the _most concise_ way of using Formik.
-We're not going to worry about anything other than what you need to be prroductive.
-However, it's important for you to see how Formik builds on itself so you have a full grasp of what's possible and a complete mental model of how it worrks.
-For that, checkout ["Thinking in Formik." ](/@todo)
+We're going to start with the _most verbose_ way of using Formik.
+While this may seem a bit long-winded, it's important for you to see how Formik builds on itself so you have a full grasp of what's possible and a complete mental model of how it works.

 ### A simple newsletter signup form